An Energetic Constraint for Qubit-Qubit Entanglement

 When a qubit is in a mixed state, or is entangled with another one, it contains less coherent energy than if it were in the pure state containing the same internal energy.
 We dub this difference a ``coherent energy deficit''.
 We first show that, for pure qubit-qubit states, the coherent energy deficit is proportional to the square concurrence.
-This energetic measure of entanglement yields a quantitative energetic trade-off between quantum coherence and entanglement.
-Extending our framework to mixed qubit-qubit states splits the deficit into a quantum and a classical component respectively accounting for the entanglement and the mixedness of the state.
-Finally, we show, with a concrete example, that such energetic structure can be exploited to secure a protocol of entanglement distribution.
+This new measure of entanglement yields a quantitative energetic trade-off between quantum coherence and entanglement.
+Extending our framework to mixed qubit-qubit states splits the deficit into a quantum and a classical component respectively accounting for the entanglement contained in the state, and for its mixed nature.
+Finally, we show on a concrete example, that such energetic structure can be exploited to secure a protocol of entanglement distribution. \\

 {\em Energetics of a qubit state.}---Let us consider a general qubit state $\rho = (1-E)\op{0}{0} + \sqrt{E(1 - E)}(\epsilon^*\op{0}{1} + \epsilon\op{1}{0})+ E\op{1}{1}$. $|\epsilon|$ relates to the purity of the state, $|\epsilon| = 1$ corresponding to a pure state and $|\epsilon| = 0$ to a mixture.
 If $\ket{1(0)}$ is defined by (zero) photon(s) in a bosonic mode, be it frequency, temporal or spatial, the qubit's internal energy reads (in photon units) $\ex{a\dg a} = E$, where $a$ ($a\dg$) is the annihilation (creation) operator for the mode.
 While we shall use this notation from now on, note that our results extend to any qubit system by replacing the mode operator $a$ by the qubit operator $\s{-}$.
 Applying a mean-field decomposition $a = \ex{a} + \delta a$ splits the internal energy into two components, $E = E\coh + E\incoh$, with $E\coh = |\ex{a}|^2$ and $E\incoh = \ex{\delta a\dg \delta a}$.
 We refer to $E\coh$ ($E\incoh$) as the {\em coherent energy} (the {\em incoherent energy}) \footnote{The term `coherent' can be motivated from the resource theory of coherence \cite{StrPle17} as ${\cal C}[\rho] = |\ex{a}|$, for a qubit, is a valid measure of coherence in the energy basis, with $|\ex{a}|^2 = {\cal C}^2$ being its associated energy.
 See \cite{SM} for details}.
 This splitting is operational; the total (the coherent) energy can be accessed through photon detection (-dyne detection).